squid-cache/squid-cache.github.io/Features/RockStore.rst

  * Caching of huge objects is slow and wastes disk space and RAM.
 Since Rock Store uses fixed-size slots, larger slot sizes lead to more space waste.
 Since Rock Store uses slot-size I/O, larger slot sizes delay I/O completion.
 We need to add support for storing large objects using a chain of Rock slots and/or add shared caching support for UFS cache_dirs.

  * You must use round-robin cache_dir selection.
 We will eventually add load-based selection support.

+ * Most cache_dir parameters are not reconfigurable without stopping Squid.
+This makes performance tuning difficult, especially if you use live users as guinea pigs.

  * There is no way to force Blocking I/O use if IPC I/O is supported and multiple workers are used.
 Fortunately, it is not necessary in most cases because you want to share cache_dirs among workers, which requires IPC I/O.